whatsupcoders/Neumorphism/README.md

 <img src="assets/card.PNG" width="" height="">
   <hr/>
 <p> You can find the component implementation on HarmonyOS <a href ="https://github.com/applibgroup/Neumorphism"> here.</a>
 <p> If you haven't tried this unique style of designing then give it a try.
 With that being said, designers have been coming up with new design ideas that expand on the concept of Neumorphism every day.
-I am excited to see the intersting components that you can create.</p>
+I am excited to see the interesting components that you can create.</p>